On the Impact of Inclination-Dependent Attenuation on Derived Star Formation Histories: Results from Disk Galaxies in the Great Observatories Origins Deep Survey Fields: SED Fitting Results

-An example of the distributions for the parameters of interest, which are $L_{\rm TIR}$, $V$-band attenuation ($A_V$), $FUV$-band attenuation ($A_{FUV}$), recent average SFR of the last 100 Myrs ($\rm{SFR}_{100}$), total stellar mass ($M_{\star}$), and specific SFR of the last 100 Myrs ($\rm{sSFR}_{100}$), are shown in Figure \ref{fig:tridistplot} as the blue lines for our most inclined example galaxy, J123555.43+621056.8.
-The resulting median SFH and its 16\%--84\% uncertainty range is also shown in the upper-right corner.
-In Figure~\ref{fig:sfms}a, we show how the derived $M_{\star}$ and $\rm{SFR}_{100}$ from these fits compare to the star forming galaxy main sequence (MS) from \citet{2015ApJ...801...80L}.
+An example of the distributions for the parameters of interest, which are $L_{\rm TIR}$, $V$-band attenuation ($A_V$), FUV-band attenuation ($A_{\rm FUV}$), recent average SFR of the last 100 Myr ($\rm{SFR}_{100}$), total stellar mass ($M_{\star}$), and specific SFR of the last 100 Myr ($\rm{sSFR}_{100}$), are shown in Figure \ref{fig:tridistplot} as the blue lines for our most inclined example galaxy, J123555.43+621056.8.
+The resulting median SFH and its 16\%--84\% uncertainty range is also shown in the upper right corner.
+In Figure~\ref{fig:sfms}(a), we show how the derived $M_{\star}$ and $\rm{SFR}_{100}$ from these fits compare to the star forming galaxy main sequence (MS) from \citet{2015ApJ...801...80L}.
 The results from these fits tend to follow the MS at their respective redshift.
 Additional diagnostic plots showing the free parameter distributions and the global trends for all galaxies in the sample can be found in Appendix~\ref{sec:DiagFigs}.